 This appendix identifies extensibility points, as defined in "Scope of the Profile," for the Profile's component specifications.

-These mechanisms are out of the scope of the Profile and Profile conformance.
+Agreements on these extensibility points are out of the scope of the Profile and Profile conformance.
 An initial, non-exhaustive list of these extensibility points is provided here as their use may affect interoperability.
 In order to avoid interoperability issues not addressed by the Profile, out-of-band agreement on the use of these extensibility points may be necessary between the parties to a Web service.

-In
+In Simple Object Access Protocol (SOAP) 1.1 [SOAP1.1]

 E0001 - Header blocks - Header blocks are an extensibility mechanism in SOAP.CORE TESTABLE BP1901

 E0002 - Processing order - The order of processing of a SOAP envelope's components (e.g., headers) is unspecified, and therefore may need to be negotiated out-of-band.CORE NOT_TESTABLE